Campus of the University of Notre Dame: Academic

 Built in 1953, O'Shaughnessy Hall is the main center of the Notre Dame College of Arts and Letters, hosting classrooms, art galleries, a coffee shop, and administrative offices.
 It was built in 1953 by Ellerbe Associates in collegiate Gothic style.
-Its Great Hall features a crucifix by Croatian sculptor Ivan Meštrović, a bust of Dean Charles E. Sheedy, and 7 stained glass windown, representing the seven liberal arts.
+Its Great Hall features a crucifix by Croatian sculptor Ivan Meštrović, a bust of Dean Charles E. Sheedy, and 7 stained glass windows, representing the seven liberal arts.
 The Great Hall also hosts two tapestries that were rediscovered and restored in 2014 when the Hall was restored to its original appearance.
 One tapestry is of German or Belgian production from the 17th century, while the other one is from 18th century France.
 It was featured in the movie Rudy.

-The departments of Art and Art History, and Design is housed in the Leo and Edna Riley Hall of Art & Design.
-The building, which built in 1917 as a chemistry hall, was renovated in 1982 thanks to a donation from Allan Riley, real estate investor and 1957 graduate.
-The department also houses its graphic and industrial design programs in the recently renovated West Lake hall.
+The Department of Art, Art History, and Design is housed in the Leo and Edna Riley Hall of Art & Design.
+The building, which built in 1917 as a chemistry hall, was renovated in 1982 thanks to a donation from Allan Riley, a real estate investor and 1957 graduate.
+The department also houses its graphic and industrial design programs in the recently renovated West Lake Hall.

 The Departments of Philosophy and Theology are housed in Malloy Hall.